ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

           allows indels, but sometimes may produce suboptimal results.

     Alignments are filtered (see -p option).
-For paired reads geometrical constraints are applied (reads of the same pair should be on opposite strands with 5'-ends pointing outside, distznce is set by -z, -Z and -D options).
+For paired reads geometrical constraints are applied (reads of the same pair should be mutually oriented according to -R option, distance is set by -D and -m options).
 Then hits ranked by score (hits of the same score have same rank, best hits have rank 0).
 Week hits or too repetitive hits are thrown away (see -t and -u options).